giro3d-org/piero/CONTRIBUTING.md

 -   `npm run lint`: run the lints (`eslint`, `prettier`, `markdownlint`),
 -   `npm run format`: format the code (`eslint`, `prettier`, `markdownlint`),

 Some git-hooks are installed with `husky`.
 It allows to run lints on staged files before commiting them and use `commitizen` to help you write good commit messages.
+If you want to disable these checks, commit with the `--no-verify` option.

 ### 🚀 Opening a Merge Request (MR)